 Choose your airline and route wisely

-Where possible, choose direct flights without layovers; going through hubs adds major chunk of emissions to your flight.
+Where possible, choose direct flights without layovers; going through hubs adds major chunks of emissions to your flight.

-A first class ticket on a long-haul flight emits, on average, four times as much as an economy seat.
+A first class ticket on a long-haul flight results in, on average, four times as many emissions as an economy seat.

 Offset your carbon emissions

 Responsible airlines will offer this option to you for anywhere between the cost of a coffee to a meal in a mid-priced restaurant.
-Despite this low cost, on 5% of people offset their flights.
-Be one of the good guys!
+Despite this low cost, only 5% of people offset their flights.
+Be one of the good people!

 Reduce the amount of stuff you’re carrying